open-policy-agent/opa/design/REGO_V2_PROPOSAL.md

 ## Functions

 Functions are simply collections of logical statements.
-Functions decorated with `@trigger` must have a void return.
-All other functions, whether decorated as a `@rule` or not, must have a return value.
-A function body consists of any number of assignments and a single return expression.
-Argument and return types are inferred based on usage.
+Functions decorated with `@extern` must only declare a signature as the implementation is provided by the calling environment.
+Functions decorated with `@test` may incorporate `with` blocks and cannot be directly or indirectly referenced by `rule` declarations.

 Functions are idempotent.
-Given the same input, the functions must return the same output (or in the case of triggers emit the same output).
-The is true for both local and extern functions.
+Given the same input, the functions must return the same output.
+Idempotency must hold for both local and extern functions.
 At present functions do not support overloads, though this may change in future iterations of this proposal.

 The general form of a function is as follows:

 ```
 function_decl
     := decorator? 'function' id '(' arg_list? ')' ('{' statement+ '}')?
     ;
 decorator
-    := '@' id decorator_arg_list?
+    := '@' id
     ;
-decorator_arg_list
-    := '(' id '=' literal (',' id '=' literal)* ')'
-    ;
 ```

-The set of supported decorators is limited to `@extern`, `@rule`, `@trigger`, and `@test`.
-When a function may is annotated with @extern, it must be supplied at runtime as part of the rule evaluation context.
+The set of supported decorators is limited to `@extern` and `@test`.
+When a function is annotated with `@extern`, it must be supplied at runtime as part of the rule evaluation context.
 For example:

 ```
+// Environment must bind a handler for 'db.get' function calls from the policy.
 package db;
 @extern function get(document_name);
 ```